orion-miller/Tall-Trees-Construction/services.md

 bodyClass: page-about
 ---

-We offer a wide range of services, from small projects like sheds, basement framing, and rough-in, to full builds of homes and cottages.
+We offer a wide range of services, from smaller projects like sheds, basement framing, and rough-in, to full builds of homes and cottages.
 See our portfolio for examples of our work.

 <!-- --- -->